In Historic First, Digital Government Services Ties with Cyber on State CIO’s Priorities for 2024

 [email protected]

-LOUISVILLE Ky., Tuesday, October 11, 2022 — The National Association of State Chief Information Officers (NASCIO) has named California CISO Vitaliy Panych as the recipient of the 2022 Thomas M. Jarrett State Cybersecurity Leadership Award.
+Minneapolis, MN., Wednesday, October 11, 2023 — The National Association of State Chief Information Officers (NASCIO) has named Illinois CISO Adam Ford as the recipient of the 2023 Thomas M. Jarrett State Cybersecurity Leadership Award.
 The program was created to pay homage to Thomas M. Jarrett, past president of NASCIO (2004 – 2005), for his passion for cybersecurity and honors state chief information security officers (CISOs) for exceptional accomplishments in their field.
 This award evolved from the Thomas M. Jarrett Cybersecurity Scholarship, being renamed in 2020 to reflect the vital role state CISOs hold in state cybersecurity efforts and their deeper involvement with NASCIO.

 To view past recipients of the Thomas M. Jarrett State Cybersecurity Leadership Award, visit nascio.org/awards.